 Four (4) factory-preset cleaning and/or conditioning patterns are stored in the computer's memory.
 These preset programs may be altered in the CHANGE PROGRAM SETTINGS menu.
 This menu cannot be accessed without entering the Manager's PASSWORD.
-The Down Arrow and Up Arrow are used to enter the password.
+A combination of the F3, F4, and/or the F5 keys are used to enter the password.